leynos/el-takeaway/README.md

 If the current directory is in version control, the VCS will be used to rename the file.
 Else, the OS's `mv` command will be used.

+### pull_assets

-pull_assets - retrieve all assets associated with previously retrieved posts
+Retrieve all assets associated with previously retrieved posts

 Assets are downloaded to:
     ./assets/<post_id>/<asset_id>-<asset_filename>